o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/shader-variant-options.md

 Shader variant options are shader constants that are only used in conditional statements that can be statically optimized.
 You can choose to compile them as static constants or as global variables.

-Shader variant options are conceptually equivalent to [Specialization Constants](https://www.khronos.org/registry/vulkan/specs/1.1-khr-extensions/html/chap10.html#pipelines-specialization-constants) (external link) in Vulkan.

-The idea is easier to explain with some code.
-Consider the following AZSL code snippet, where a Shader Variant Option is being used to conditionally branch:
+Consider the following AZSL code snippet, where a shader variant option is used in a conditional branch:
 ```cpp
     if (o_useRed) {
         color = float3(1, 0, 0);